Louis-Pantaléon de Noé: Choosing emigration (1789-1802)

 In the spring of 1789, unlike other members of his family, Count de Noé did not participate in the local meetings of the Gascon nobility that drafted the grievances.
 His concerns were elsewhere.
 In 1787-1788, he made frequent trips to Paris to defend his interests as a planter in Saint-Domingue.
 He participated in the "colonial committee" composed of large landowners.
 Contrary to their demands, King Louis XVI, in his convocation of the Estates-General, did not foresee deputies from the colonies.
 Nonetheless, the colonial committee organized illegal elections in Saint-Domingue: on January 27, 1789, a general assembly of white notables from the north of the island elected deputies to the Estates-General, including Count de Noé.

 At the opening of the Estates-General on May 5, 1789, the colonial deputies were not admitted.
 The National Assembly accepted six representatives from Saint-Domingue at its session on July 4, 1789, but Count de Noé was not among them.
 In 1789-1790, he was at his chateau of L'Isle-de-Noé with his family.
 Unlike many of his relatives and allies, he did not participate in the club at the Hôtel de Massiac, a society of wealthy colonists who fought against the rights of the Black population.

 In 1791, after the flight to Varennes and the arrest of the king, Louis-Pantaléon de Noé emigrated from France, leaving his wife, the rightful owner of the chateau, at L'Isle-de-Noé.
 Around mid-October, news of the slave revolt in Saint-Domingue reached France.
 At the same time, in the fall of 1791, Louis-Pantaléon de Noé arrived in the German city of Coblence, at the court of the princes (the two brothers of Louis XVI, the Count of Provence and the Count of Artois).
 His son Louis-Pantaléon-Jude-Amédée de Noé joined him there to serve in the Army of the Princes.
 In 1793, father and son moved to England.
 In July 1795, Count de Noé made written arrangements before joining the army of the Count of Artois.
-He participated in the failed landing attempt on the island of Yeud in August-September 1795 and then returned to England.
+He participated in the failed landing attempt on the island of Yeud in August–September 1795 and then returned to England.

-Toussaint Louverture in 1802, engraving by Pierre-Charles Baquoy.